bahrus/xtal-sip/README.md

 </script>
 ```

-This will cirumvent the generation of individual real rel="preload" tags.
+This will circumvent the generation of individual real rel="preload" tags.
 Instead, it will create multiple rel-ish tags with individual data-tag attributes, allowing for fast lookup between tagname and the url.

 ## Async loading